 The number 2 tech company in the world, Samsung reached $225 billion in sales for 2018.
 In fact, their products make up 1/5 of all South Korea’s exports.
 Their move into crypto represents a strong trend in crypto acceptance.

-We were still in a tailspin from the JP Morgan news story when Samsung made their revealing announcement.
+We were still in a tailspin from the JP Morgan news story when Samsung made a revealing announcement.
 The newly unveiled Galaxy S10 smartphone would include “Samsung Knox”, a hardware feature for storing private crypto keys.

-Combine this with Samsung’s entry into ASIC development, and you have a tech giant laying wait, readying for the crypto boom.
+Combine this with Samsung’s entry into ASIC development and you have a tech giant laying wait, readying for the crypto boom.
 Global adoption, here we come!

 #4 – Zuckerberg wants some

 Facebook founder Mark Zuckerberg has found himself in the news repeatedly of late over data breaches and abuses.
 He and his monolithic social media platform have both come under fire for their lack of user protections.